backstrokeapp/docs/REQUEST_TRACING.md

 - `0007` is the pid of the haproxy instance that handled this request.

-How do you trace a route from "the edge" (ie, haproxy) all the way through to the link operations that the reqest has created?
+How do you trace a route from "the edge" (ie, haproxy) all the way through to the link operations that the request has created?
+Let's walk through the lifecycle of some example requests.

-Coming soon!
+## Simple case: request only hits one service
+Let's say that I make a `GET api.backstroke.co/v1/links` request.
+This request, like all others, will be routed through haproxy, which will tag the request with a request id.
+This request id will then be proxied along with the request that haproxy makes to the `server` service on behalf of the user.

+When the `server` service receives the request, it logs the id of the request prior to handling it.
+This means each request that comes into haproxy can be tied to the subsequent request made to the `server` service.

+## More complicated case: queued links
+TODO

+# Notes
+- Remember that in development, just hitting the endpoints of the services (and not going through haproxy) won't generate request ids.
+Ie, `curl http://localhost:8000` won't generate a request id but `curl -H 'Host: api.backstroke.co' http://localhost` will generate a request id.